 - Top things to do in the Peloponnese

 - Mystras – Byzantine Castle Town and UNESCO Site in Greece

 - Things to do in Patras

 Greece is an ideal destination for family vacations, as it's such a relaxed and safe place.
 Of course, some areas and islands may be more suitable than others, depending on the age of the kids, and interests.

-This 10 day Greece itinerary for families covers most of the bases, including visits to archaeological sites and islands with family-friendly beaches.
+This 10 day Greece itinerary for families covers most of the bases, including visits to ancient monuments and islands with family-friendly beaches.

 Tip: Why not get your kids into the mood of their Greek vacation with the Percy Jackson series of books by Rick Riordan?
 They'll definitely enjoy their time more at some of the ancient sites once they've read these fun stories!

 Day 1 – Full day in Athens.
 Check my ‘further reading' section at the end of this itinerary for a great way to spend 2 days in Athens with kids.
 On day one, visit the Temple of Zeus, Acropolis, and check out some street art.

 Day 2 – Full day in Athens.
 On the second day in Athens, visit the Ancient Agora, have lunch in Plaka, and take the afternoon/evening trip to see the sunset at the Temple of Poseidon at Cape Sounion.

 Day 3 – Full day in Naxos.
 The Greek island of Naxos is one of the most suitable for families.
 It's the largest of the Cyclades, with better beaches than Mykonos with none of the loud music and associated nightlife!
 On day one, either visit a beach or spend time by the pool as you relax and unwind.